abdullahkayretli/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Installed AWS CLI and Generate AWS Credentials
 On my local device I already installed AWS CLI that I was using before.
 Here is the proof for it.
 ![Alt text](../_docs/assets/AWS%20CLI%20local.jpg)\
-As it stands in the business scenario that fractional CTO has asked that everything be developed in Gitpod, I set my Gitpod account aswell.\
+As it stands in the business scenario that fractional CTO has asked that everything be developed in Gitpod,so I set my Gitpod account aswell.\
 I have realized that I did not have MFA on my GitHub, first I set it up.
 Step by step [**instruction**](#steps-to-enable-multi-factor-authentication-on-github) is below.\
-Then created a workspace at Gitpod with my GitHub repository. \
+Then I created a workspace at Gitpod with my GitHub repository. \
 I installed the AWS to the /workspace directory and configured with the code below. [**Installing AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ```